|

 This “Partnership” project attempts to clarify the causes of solid waste

-generation, reduce the quantity of solid waste generation and to establish
+generation, reduce the quantity of solid waste generation and to establish an

 alternative solution for solid waste management system for the objective